HBT89/Generals-Modern/README.md

 ## Contributing

-This repository will not be accepting contributions (pull requests, issues, etc).
+This branch will not be accepting contributions (pull requests, issues, etc).
 If you wish to create changes to the source code please use one of the forks of the repository
 - https://github.com/HBT89/Generals-Modern/blob/ReshadeBranch

-## Support

-This repository is for preservation purposes only and is archived without support.

 ## License